JakeRoggenbuck/JakeRoggenbuck.github.io/content/_index.md

 ### AlgoBoard.org

 Algo Board is a website to promote friendly competition for solving algorithmic coding problems.
-Algo Board lets you host weekly / monthly competitions for your fiends, clubs, and other organizations.
+Algo Board lets you host weekly / monthly competitions for your friends, clubs, and other organizations.

 <img width="1904" height="944" alt="Image" src="https://github.com/user-attachments/assets/77c51414-0bc8-4104-a5ec-cf9dd1e7fb58" />